How to use superscript, subscript & footnotes in Datawrapper

 There are also Unicode subscript letters:

-- few letters from the Greek alphabet: ᵦ ᵧ ᵨ ᵩ ᵪ
+- a few letters from the Greek alphabet: ᵦ ᵧ ᵨ ᵩ ᵪ

 Trademark and copyright symbols

-It's possible to use superscript letters to form the trademark symbol (like so: companyᵀᴹ), but trademark symbol has its own Unicode symbol that we recommend to use instead, to make sure it looks the same as it does everywhere: company™.
+You can use superscript letters to form the trademark symbol (like so: companyᵀᴹ).
+But the trademark symbol also has its own Unicode symbol, which we recommend using instead to ensure it looks the same everywhere: company™.
 Here are other Unicode symbols that you can copy to your chart:

 Symbol | Unicode character | Example |